ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Approval date

+!!! info ""
-> The date when the media request was approved in Overseerr.
+    The date when the media request was approved in Overseerr.

 - Key: Overseerr.approvalDate
 - Availability: movies, shows, seasons, episodes